 "Rate Lock" and other Ways to Get a Lower Interest Rate

-A rate "lock" or "commitment" is a promise from the lender to set a certain interest rate and a particular number of points for you for a specified period during your application process.
-This keeps you from working through your whole application process and finding out at the end that the interest rate has gone up.
+A rate "lock" or "commitment" is a promise from the lender to hold a specific interest rate and a specific number of points for you for a specified period while your application is processed.
+This protects you from working through your entire application process and discovering at the end that your interest rate has gone up.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.